ehudreiter/accuracySharedTask/README.md

 For detailed information on the shared task, see https://www.aclweb.org/anthology/2020.inlg-1.28/

 ## News
+* 4 June - Submission: we will release the test set on 15 June, and ask you to email us your results by 29 June; we will compute precision/recall against gold-standard error annotations (these wpnt be released on 15 June).
+Please also email us your code (for metrics) or protocol (for human evals) on or before 15 June.
+We dont intend to run this ourselves, but want a record in case concerns arise about participants changing metric/protocol after seeing the test set.
 * 1 June - evaluate.py updated to work at document level and report additional info about recall/precision at token level
 * 17 May - added section about Tokenization
 * 16 May - added information about accompanying papers to Shared task schedule